jwyang21/claude-code-slack/README.md

 │   ├── .env                          # Your tokens (see security note below) │   ├── index.js                      # Main bot code — all Slack handlers, tmux control, API calls
 │   └── package.json                  # npm dependencies and start script
-├── LICENSE                           # MIT license
-└── README.md                         # This file
+├── .gitignore                        # Specifies files and directories to be ignored by Git ├── LICENSE                           # MIT license └── README.md                         # This file
 ```